 My song is 98% by myself Kineen Mafa

-Shekinah Rose, an American-Australian Elder Trans Non-Binary Woman who has been living, surviving, thriving with HIV/AIDS 38+ years.
-They have been an HIV Advocate & Caregiver to many living with HIV/AIDS from the early days.
-They have had short stories of HIV Advocacy published in Australia & America.
+Shekinah Rose, an American-Australian Elder Trans Woman who has been living, surviving, thriving with HIV/AIDS 38+ years.
+She has been an HIV Advocate & Caregiver to many living with HIV/AIDS from the early days.
+She has had short stories of HIV Advocacy published in Australia & America.
 An avid researcher on health & well-being, recipient and Peer Provider of Behavioral Health, Behavioral Health Peer Support Group Facilitator (Nationally, Australia & New Zealand), public speaker, bringer of hope to people with or at risk for HIV.
-They enjoy the opportunity to provide Peer Support with people living in Nigeria, Uganda, and Kenya.
-Their intentionality is focused on meeting people where they are at with the vast knowledge gained over three decades of lived experience and participation in multiple AIDS Education Training Centers (PAETC, MAAETC, NEAETC) trainings, webinars, Conferences & Symposiums.
+She enjoys the opportunity to provide Peer Support with people living in Nigeria, Uganda, and Kenya.
+Her intentionality is focused on meeting people where they are at with the vast knowledge gained over three decades of lived experience and participation in multiple AIDS Education Training Centers (PAETC, MAAETC, NEAETC) trainings, webinars, Conferences & Symposiums.

 https://youtu.be/YLJUEH8HuGo